TYPE DESIGN INFORMATION PAGE last updated on Thu Oct 17 15:18:20 EDT 2019

 USOTA (United States of the Art)

-Amsterdam-based creator of the display typeface Bike (2013), which was created during her studies at KABK in Den Haag.
+Amsterdam-based creator of the display typeface Bike (2013) and of the slab serif typeface Banana circus, which were created during her studies at KABK in Den Haag.

 Über-talented and original illustrator based in Brighton, UK.
 Creator of Faced (2007-2008, T-26), a circle-enclosed facial expression dingbat typeface.
-He also made a commissioned display face for Audi Magazine in 2011.
+He also made a commissioned display typeface for Audi Magazine in 2011.